troychoplin/Maze-Game/README.md

 <img src="https://github.com/troychoplin/Maze-Game/blob/master/easymap.PNG?raw=true" alt="Maze Game Map">

 ### Step 2
 You will be prompted to enter a desired move.
-In order to make a move type one of the following:
+In order to make a move type one of the following and press ENTER:
  1. "up" or "u" to move one space up.
  ```java
 Please enter a move: u     //moves one space up